dookaloosy/Marlin/README.md

 This version is for supporting Printrboard
 The copy at https://github.com/PxT/Marlin is the official source as shipped by Printrbot HQ.
-MarlinProductionBolts.cpp.hex is the pre-compiled version shipped on printrboards as of May 2012 Marlin.elkniwt.cpp.hex has the new M208 command.
+MarlinProductionBolts.cpp.hex is the pre-compiled version shipped on printrboards as of May 2012 Marlin.elkniwt.cpp.hex has the new M208 and M209 commands.

 WARNING:
 --------